Officers and Directors

 Executive Director

 Tammy Toma is the Hawai’i Branch of IDA’s (HIDA) Executive Director as of November 2022 and its sole employee.
-Tammy comes to HIDA with a diverse background, including nearly 12 years as a regional manager with ‘Ōlelo Community Media and a district manager for a large insurance carrier.
-She has worked with diverse learners in a college setting.
+Tammy comes to HIDA with a diverse background, including over 14 years as a regional manager with ‘Ōlelo Community Media and a district manager for a large insurance carrier.
+She enjoyed coaching students from the US and around the world as an NCAA 2 head coach over a decade.

 In Memoriam